Ponnar Shankar: Release

 The film began its publicity campaign in February 2011 with the goal of releasing the film during the period of the 2011 Tamil Nadu Legislative Assembly elections to raise support of the Dravida Munnetra Kazhagam (DMK) Party, led by the film's writer, M. Karunanidhi.
 Criticism mounted against Karunanidhi for being more involved in his artistic pursuits than in his Chief Ministerial duties as the elections approached.
 Prior to release, the film also drew criticism from the Kongu Nadu Munnetra Kazhagam (KMK) Party claiming that the film portrayed the traditional deities of the gounder community in a bad light, showing them dancing with semi-nude women.
 Leading figures from the party wrote to the Central Board of Film Certification (CBFC) to ban the film, holding the promotional material used for the movie as evidence.
 When they received no response from CBFC, a petition was filed at Madras High Court, seeking its ban under Article 226 of the Indian constitution.
 The petition was dismissed, given that Article 226 can only be used by a court on a body that falls within its jurisdiction.

 The film was released on 9 April 2011, four days before the election.
 It received a lukewarm response at the box office, opening at 14 theatres in Chennai where it collected ₹1430349 in the first three days.
-After a two-week run it collected ₹3900000 from Chennai, and was declared "average" by trade pundits.